Personal, Social, Health and Economic Education @ CCHS

 Personal, Social, Health and Economic Education

 At Clacton County High School, we take pride in our varied and interesting Personal, Social, Health and Economic (PSHE) provision.
 We are committed to facilitating excellent teaching and learning through three simple rules: Ready.
 Respectful.
 Safe.
-These simple rules permeate across all aspects of our behaviour and academic curriculum and lie at the heart of our approach to the teaching and delivery of our Personal, Social, Health and Economic education (PSHE).
-PSHE is an integral part of the curriculum at Clacton County High School and is specifically designed to educate our students about Personal, Social, Health and Economic matters.
+These simple rules permeate across all aspects of our behaviour and academic curriculum and lie at the heart of our approach to the teaching and delivery of our Personal, Social, Health and Economic education (PSHE) and Relationships, Sex and Health Education (RSHE).
+Both these are an integral part of the curriculum at Clacton County High School and is specifically designed to educate our students about the topics od Personal, Social, Health, Economic, Relationships, and Sex Education.

 Through the delivery of a wide range of PSHE topics, we give our students the knowledge, skills and attributes they need to keep themselves healthy and safe and to prepare them for life and work in modern Britain.
 PSHE lessons help students to understand relationships in order to thrive as individuals, as family members and as members of society.
 From making sensible decisions about alcohol, to succeeding in their first job, PSHE helps students to recognise and cope with many of the challenges and responsibilities they will face growing up.